-Berlin best beer garden guide for the summer of 2017 is out!
+Berlin best beer garden guide for the spring/summer of 2018 is out!

 We know…we know…there are a thousand “BEER GARDEN GUIDES” around.
 It does seem fitting, though, that we let you know what are our shortlist of favourite ones (every year).
 We always keep our lists short.
 Not because there aren’t a million options (there are!) but because we feel it is our goal to help you experience the places we feel have something special about them.